-Because of the nature of the information provided, this handbook is a constant work in progress.
-Every effort has been made to check that the links are active and to verify the details but some are subject to change.
-If you find any such changes, please notify the International Student Advisor so that the information provided can be updated.
+Given the dynamic nature of the information contained herein, this handbook is a continual work in progress.
+While every effort has been made to ensure the accuracy of active links and details, certain elements are subject to change.
+If you encounter any such modifications, we kindly request that you promptly notify the International Student Advisors, enabling us to update the provided information.